IRMP-org/IRMP/README.md

 - For STM32 (BluePill) **timer 3 (Servo timer) channel 1** is used as default.<br/>

 # Tips and tricks
-- To port the library to another device, you merely have to extend *IRTimer.cpp.h*.
+- To port the library to another device, you merely have to extend *IRTimer.hpp*.
 - The minimal CPU clock required for receiving is 8MHz.
 - To save power, you can use the interrupt mode or polling mode with no-sending detection and power down sleep.
  This is **not available** for ATtiny85 running with the High Speed PLL clock (as on  Digispark boards)